Patients transitioning from Remicade® can initiate AVSOLA® as their next scheduled dose3

 IV infusions are administered over at least a 2-hour period.1

-*For patients with incomplete response, consider increasing maintenance dose to 10 mg/kg every 8 weeks or treating as often as once every 4 weeks (bearing in mind that risk of serious infections increases with higher doses per infusion or more frequent dosing).
+*For patients with incomplete response, consider increasing maintenance dose to 10 mg/kg every 8 weeks or treating as often as every 4 weeks (bearing in mind that risk of serious infections increases with higher doses per infusion or more frequent dosing).

 †AVSOLA® can be administered with or without methotrexate.